Whitepages (company)

 Whitepages is a provider of online directory services, fraud screening, background checks and identity verification for consumers and businesses.
-It has the largest database available of contact information on US residents.
+It has the largest database available of contact information on residents of the United States.

 Whitepages was founded in 1997 as a hobby for then-Stanford student Alex Algard.
 It was incorporated in 2000 and received $45 million in funding in 2005.
 Investors were later bought-out by Algard in 2013.
 From 2008 to 2013, Whitepages released several mobile apps, a re-design in 2009, the ability for consumers to control their contact information, and other features.
 From 2010 to 2016, the company shifted away from advertising revenue and began focusing more on selling business services and subscription products.

 History

+Founding

 The idea for Whitepages was conceived by Alex Algard, while studying at Stanford in 1996.
-Algard was searching for a friend's contact information and the phone company gave him the wrong number.
+Algard was searching for a friend's contact information, and the phone company gave him the wrong number.
 He thought of an online email directory as an easier way to find people.
 Algard bought the Whitepages.com domain for $900, which he says was all of his savings at the time.
 He continued operating the website as a hobby while working as an investment banker for Goldman Sachs.
 He expanded the database of contact information using data licensed from American Business Information (now a part of Infogroup).
-Eventually WhitePages was producing more ad-revenue than Algard was earning at Goldman Sachs.
+Eventually, Whitepages was producing more ad-revenue than Algard was earning at Goldman Sachs.
 In 1998, Algard left his job to focus on the website; he incorporated Whitepages in 2000.

+Growth

 The site grew and attracted more advertisers.
 The company brokered deals with Yellowpages and Superpages, whereby Whitepages earned revenue for sending them referral traffic.
 By 2005, $15 million in annual revenues was coming from these contracts.
 In 2003, Algard stepped down as CEO to focus on CarDomain.com, which he had also founded and Max Bardon took his place as CEO temporarily.
 In 2005, Technology Crossover Ventures and Providence Equity Partners invested $45 million in the company.
 That same year, MSN adopted Whitepages' directory data for its "Look it up" feature.
 Algard returned to the company in 2007.
 By the end of that year, the Whitepages database had grown to 180 million records and the company was listed as one of Deloitte's 500 fastest growing technology companies in North America three times.
 By 2008 the company had $66 million in annual revenues.